ethanc8/opencv-python-docs/_sources/cv2.dnn.md.txt

 Returns parameter blob of the layer.

 getParam(layerName[, numParam]) -> retval
+**See also:** Layer::blobs

 :param self:
 :type self:
 :param layer: name or id of the layer.
 :type layer: int
-:param numParam: index of the layer parameter in the Layer::blobs array.@see Layer::blobs
+:param numParam: index of the layer parameter in the Layer::blobs array.
 :type numParam: int
 :rtype: cv2.typing.MatLike
 ````